 If the country or state where you’re operating is not allowing a non-compete agreement, opt for a confidentiality or non-solicitation clause instead.

-Client companies often create independent contractor agreements, but they do not have the only say.
-You will most probably have the opportunity to negotiate your independent contractor agreement, especially if you request to do so.
+Client companies often create independent contractor agreements but do not have the only say.
+Contractors can negotiate their independent contractor agreement, especially if they request.

 Independent contractors most often negotiate details related to: